Category Archives: 2015 Films

 A few positives for me in Goodnight Mommy are as follows.
 The Austrian setting and language are huge strengths in adding to the mystique of the overall film.

 The unfamiliar (to me) speech and the remote modern home that the mother uses as a sanctuary work very well.
-In this way, loneliness and isolation are infused into the film giving a measure of dread.
-The way the plot continues to unfold and the circumstances are slowly revealed is a good thing.
+Loneliness and isolation are infused into the film giving a measure of dread.
+The way the plot unfolds and the circumstances are slowly revealed is good.

 The major negatives are the motivations of the twins and the big reveal at the end of the film- a reveal easily figured out within the first portion of the running time.